 Our kitchen at least had few thing in it, because I chose to save my daily subsistence allowance (DSA) earned while I was undergoing my study tour as a trainee officer in Royal institute of management.
-I proudly recall buying 1 rice cooker, 1 water boiler, gas stove and a small two liter pressure cooker and a small frying pan form Thimphu.
+I proudly recall buying 1 rice cooker, 1 water boiler, gas stove and a small pressure cooker and a small frying pan form Thimphu.
 We also had a gas cylinder, few pots and other utensils arranged by my father-in-law.
 My wife's large VIP suitcase was our wardrobe and we had few good carton boxes to supplement that.
 We are both a very religious person so we also had a small altar set up on a table stained with cement and sand.

 With the winter already in the air, the freezing temperatures and limited warm blankets meant that we needed other amenities to keep us warm.
 So we decided buy a double rod heater only to be shocked later that it cost us so dear.
 Nu 700/- was a lot of money to be spent on heater alone.
 It could have been used as a taxi fare to reach me to clinic, when I was fighting an acute pharyngitis.
-I have lived a moment near to my death.

 But now in five years time, things have changed.
-I am decently paid and I surely didn’t have to wake or walk early to my office.
+I am decently paid and I surely do not have to wake or walk early to my office.
 I could afford a luxury of cell phone which was a distant dream a year ago.
 It didn’t matter whether I slept in darkness or in light but I have been to Tokyo once.
 For some, they must have seen a TV commercial “Malaysia Truly Asia” I have been there too.
 Dusty and din, Delhi was a place of magic.

 am I in middle class now?